 Repot in spring.
 Keep this flowering plant in a small pot because it blooms best when its roots are crowded.
 Use a pot with a drainage hole to prevent soggy soil.

 Watch for spider mites that like dry conditions.
+Treat any infestation right away to avoid these pests from moving on to your other indoor plants.
 Raising the humidity around the plant discourages these pests from invading.

 Origin: Southern India and Sri Lanka

 Height: Up to 16 in (40 cm)

 Light: Bright light.
 Some direct morning sun is fine, but keep shaded from hot midday sunlight.
 Plants that don't bloom aren't getting enough light.
 Move the plant to a brighter location where it will get filtered sunlight.